18 Inexpensive Sustainable Homes Almost Anyone Can Afford

 BAMBOO LIVING HOMES — PACIFIC QUEEN

-Bamboo Living homes are the first and only code-certified permitable bamboo structures in the world and their engineering is designed to withstand catastrophic conditions.
+Bamboo Living homes are the first code-certified, permittable bamboo structures in the world.
+And their engineering is designed to withstand catastrophic conditions.
 (One of their homes survived a hurricane with 173 mph winds!)
-Rather than traditional drywall, all of their homes are clad in Bamboard, an eco-friendly, pressure-treated and laminated split bamboo with a low-VOC protective coating that weatherproofs the bamboo from harsh UV rays and damaging weather.
-Bamboo is an amazingly sustainable and strong material, and these homes actually sequester climate-change-causing carbon dioxide!
+Rather than traditional drywall, all of their homes are clad in Bamboard.
+This eco-friendly, pressure-treated and laminated split bamboo has a low-VOC protective coating that weatherproofs the bamboo from sun and rain.

 go home passive house prefab, 18 inexpensive sustainable homes almost anyone can afford on elemental green